Key takeaways

 • Knowing where you are along the continuum helps you anticipate what’s coming next and prepare accordingly.

-Fundraising throughout the process is always a challenge, so start with a solid idea, a clear business plan and strong founding team.
+Knowing where you are along the continuum is useful, particularly for early-stage startups.
+Your position can help investors, partners, prospective employees and others frame their thinking about your current growth and potential for success.
+Fundraising throughout the process is always a challenge, so start with a solid idea, a clear business plan and a strong founding team.
 With these in play, your probability of success can increase.

 Sometimes the idea is a flash of insight, but more often it begins with the extensive development of an idea or a solution to a meaningful problem.

-Begin with a scalable idea that attracts funding
+The early-stage startup begins with a scalable idea that attracts funding

-This startup phase begins with a potentially scalable idea for a product or service targeting a market that is poised to generate value.
+This early-stage startup phase begins with a potentially scalable idea for a product or service targeting a market that is poised to generate value.
 Your team may be small, just you and one or two other people.
 Although there is no formal structure or solid commitment to the concept or business, you and your team are trending in the same direction and are eagerly building the foundations for a launch.

 When you're part of an early-stage startup phase, recognize that your investment of time, money, ideas, rent, supplies, equipment and even business relationships may all be at risk.
-Raising funds can be difficult at this stage, but there are ways you can kick-off your fundraising efforts to help pay for necessities.
+Raising funds can be difficult at this stage, but there are ways you can kick-off your fundraising efforts to help pay necessities.
 One way to raise funds that reflects your commitment in your startup is to put your own money into the business.
 A second strategy is to ask family and friends to help fund your startup venture.
 There is a right way to approach family and friends, so be sure you know how to make the ask.

 Now is when you define your vision and mission, establish key milestones and develop a schedule for reaching these goals.
 Core co-founders with complementary skills are committed to the company, and you are building a foundation to develop your initial product or service.